loopbackio/loopback.io/pages/en/lb3/readmes/loopback-example-connector-remote.md

-# loopback-example-remote
+# loopback-example-connector (remote)

-This is a very simple example of using the LoopBack [remote connector](http://docs.strongloop.com/display/LB/Remote+connector), [loopback-connector-remote](https://github.com/strongloop/loopback-connector-remote).
+This is a very simple example of using the LoopBack [remote connector](http://loopback.io/doc/en/lb3/Remote-connector.html), [loopback-connector-remote](https://github.com/strongloop/loopback-connector-remote).

 ## Overview